Tactical Resiliency USA Mission-Human Performance

 If your agency has a Wellness Grant, you can bring the experts at Tactical Resiliency USA to work with your team on site over a day or a week depending on the number of men and women who need the support.
 You can select those first responders who have experienced the most significant traumatic events due to their profession.
 We can provide references upon request that will attest to our work.
 Your men and women can heal rapidly to get them back to high performing team members.

-Dan and Abel are available for speaking engagements
+Dan is available for speaking engagements

 whether personal intimate settings with your corporate teams or a large venue such as a keynote event.
 Dan has done keynote speaking and training presentations for Law Enforcement, and Fire Fighter venues addressing officer wellness, tactical resiliency and more as well as corporate speaking opportunities.